-If Windows works under this mode, obviously users have to look for other reasons, and here we list the following ones after doing lots of researches:
+If Windows works under Safe Mode, black screen of death is caused by other factors, and here we list the following ones after doing lots of researches:

 Cause 1: made incorrect system settings.

-Cause 2: installed faulty Windows security updates or incompatible apps.
+Cause 2: installed faulty system updates or incompatible apps.

-To deal with black screen of death error caused by these factors, users can try doing the following attempts:
+To deal with black screen of death error caused by these factors, you can try doing the following attempts:

 That is to say starting computer via this option will restore computer to the last state when it can boot successfully.

-Without correct graphic card driver, the display won’t work properly, so users can try updating the driver to the latest version:
+Without correct graphic card driver, the display won’t work properly, so you can try updating the driver to the latest version: